 Ms. Killiktee (interpretation): Thank you, Mr. Speaker.
-I rise today on the importance of early education.
-The students are very important.
-To make sure that there is the importance of early education, I would like to see support for the teachers.
+I rise today to bring attention to the importance of early education.
+The students are very important and to make sure that there is the importance of early education, I would like to see support for the teachers.